SAP-samples/teched2022-XP260/exercises/ex0/README.md

 ## User accounts

-Please find below the user names that you may use for the exercises.
+Please find below the usernames that you may use for the exercises.
 The user account in the SAP ID Service is specific for your seat in the workshop room.
-The user name in the custom identity provider is the same for all attendees.
+The username in the custom identity provider is the same for all attendees.

 **Seat number in workshop**: XY